 Our region's unique ecosystem supports a variety of plant and animal species, some of which are endangered or vulnerable.
-The proposed expansion area impinges

-habitat for these species especially the northern brown kiwi,

-native gecko and several plant

-species which have been raised in

-this area with the effort and

-stewardship of the local community

-and numerous NGOs such as Bay

-Bush Action and the Forest & Bird

-Society.
-The disturbance caused by

-quarry activities could push these

-species further toward extinction,

-negatively impacting the overall

-biodiversity of our environment.
+The proposed expansion area impinges on the SNA which provides crucial habitat for these species especially the northern brown kiwi, native gecko and several plant species which have been raised in this area with the effort and stewardship of the local community and numerous NGOs such as Bay Bush Action and the Forest & Bird Society.
+The disturbance caused by quarry activities could push these species further toward extinction, negatively impacting the overall biodiversity of our environment.